Wiredcraft/test-mobile/README.md

     - Then I should see a list of GitHub users.
     - Each user item on this page should display as below:
       - avatar at left and center vertically
-      - right part has a button, when I tap it, it will switch between `FOLLOW` and `FOLLOWED`
+      - right part has a button, when I tap it, it will switch between `FOLLOW` and `FOLLOWED`, The FOLLOW state can be a local strategy
       - next to avatar has two lines of text which vertically centered with avatar
        - first line contains name and score, you can use `login` and `score`
        - score is always aligned next to name on the right with a small margin